 Bitcoin is the first ever working cryptocurrency.
 Bitcoin consists of two ‘main parts’.
 On the one hand, you have the coin itself (means of payment) and on the other hand, you have the underlying technology of the Bitcoin network, the ‘blockchain‘.
 With Bitcoin, payments can be made without intermediaries such as banks or credit card companies.
 The control of the correct number of available Bitcoins to make the transaction is done automatically by the blockchain.

 So called ‘miners’ solve very complex calculations of multiple combined Bitcoin transactions.
 The first miner that solves the puzzle creates the next block in the blockchain.
-Each new block contains a reward of 12.5 bitcoins, supplemented with the paid fees of all confirmed transactions.
+Each new block contains a reward of 3.125 bitcoins (after the April 2024 halving), supplemented with the paid fees of all confirmed transactions.
 This is the first confirmation of a transaction.
 With each new block, the previous block is confirmed again, because each new block is a derivative of the previous one.
 Often a cryptocurrency exchange requires at least six confirmations before a deposit is accepted.

 The history of Bitcoin